Lesterpaintstheworld/terminal-velocity/demande.md

 # Project Demand

 ## Objective for Production Agent

+### Action Statement
+- Develop a detailed backstory for the character Isabella Torres that incorporates her motivations, interpersonal dynamics, and the socio-economic implications of her role in the Terminal Velocity project.

 1. **Action Statement**
    - Develop a detailed character interaction script for Isabella Torres that showcases her decision-making process when confronted with economic policy challenges posed by Marcus Reynolds and Sarah Chen.